How to write a product description that ranks high and boosts sales in 7 steps

 Source

 A perfect example of this is Sephora.
-The way they speak to their audience on Instagram is as casual and upbeat as the way they describe their products on their e-commerce.
+The way they speak to their audience on Instagram is as casual and upbeat as the way they describe their products on their website.

 brand_voice_importance_product_descriptionfragance_product_description

-Last but not least, keep your product descriptions straightforward and skimmable.
-According to Portent, around 13% of the conversion rate of B2C clients depends on a site’s readability score.
+Write product descriptions that are straightforward and skimmable.
+According to Portent, 13% of a B2C conversion rate depends on the readability score of the site.

 product_description_readibilitySource

-You might have a lot to say about your offering, but these writing tips will make that information easier for potential customers to consume:
+Use these writing tips to make information easier for potential customers to consume:

 • Create skimmable sections of copy, broken up with headers and white space.